Seward, Alaska: Fishing

 Seward is the site of an annual salmon run which, in the 1920s, came to "countless millions" and supported a community of fisherman of mainly Scandinavian origin.
 It was then the headquarters of the halibut fleet.

 Seward is among the most lucrative commercial fisheries ports in the United States, according to reports from the National Marine Fisheries Service.
 Per the most recent yearly data available, for 2016, commercial fishing boats in Seward offloaded approximately 13,500 tons of fish and shellfish, valued at about $42 million.
 Over the course of the decade from 2007 to 2016, around $545 million in commercial seafood passed through Seward's harbor.

 Tourism

 Owing to its position at the southern terminus of the Alaska Railroad and well-developed road links to Anchorage and the rest of the Kenai Peninsula, Seward is both a major northern end-port for several major cruise ship lines that host Alaskan cruises, such as Norwegian, Royal Caribbean, Holland America, and Celebrity Cruises, and a common destination for general Alaskan tourism.
+Seward also acts as the gateway community for Kenai Fjords National Park.

-Seward also has a minor military installation and is the home port of the USCGC Mustang.
+Seward also has a minor military installation and was the home port of the USCGC Mustang until 2025.